Colorado airports tighten rules on marijuana possession

 A total of 136 retail stores in Colorado have been granted licenses to sell recreational weed although not all have opened for business yet, according to figures from the state Department of Revenue.

-Since recreational pot sales began on January 1, traffic has been brisk at the state’s approximately 50 recreational pot shops that are operating, said Betty Aldworth, deputy director of the National Cannabis Industry Association, and a handful of shops have reported running out of inventory.
+Since recreational pot sales began on Jan.
+1, traffic has been brisk at the state’s approximately 50 recreational pot shops that are operating, said Betty Aldworth, deputy director of the National Cannabis Industry Association, and a handful of shops have reported running out of inventory.
+(Editing by Dan Whitcomb and Eric Walsh)